-Double dapple mini Dachshunds, also known as homozygous merles, are prone to being deaf and having visual issues.
+Double Dapple Mini Dachshunds, also known as homozygous merles, are prone to being deaf and having visual issues.

-If you’re unsure about anything, speak to your vet so your furry friend doesn’t gain too much weight.
+If you’re unsure about anything, speak to your vet, so your furry friend doesn’t gain too much weight.

-Other health problems may include:
+Other health problems of Mini Doxies may include: